lightblue-platform/lightblue-core/associations.md

 then using those results, a query to retrieve N_3 is written and executed.
 For every N_3 retrieved, N_4 queries are evaluated and executed.

+"before" constraints: "before" constraints determine the ordering of independent nodes.
+In the above example, there are no structural constraints on wheter to evaluate node N_1 first or node N_2 first.
+Different query plans can add "before" constraints to force a particular ordering.
+In the above query plan with "before" constraint (N_1 before N_2), node N_1 is to be evaluated before node N_2.

 Entities are retrieved starting from the source nodes (nodes with no incoming edges).
 Execution continues until all the sink nodes of the